 - 3 cloves garlic, minced

-- 2 tbsp soy sauce or tamari or liquid aminos
+- 2 tablespoon soy sauce or tamari or liquid aminos

 - Salt and ground black pepper to taste